 - Clients with questions regarding their pet’s existing medical issues are encouraged to call or email Dr. Liz directly.
 Should you need a contact email, you can call the clinic, and we will provide that to you.

-- It is likely that with recent school closures (and as the virus spreads), we may end up short-staffed.
+- It is likely that as as the virus spreads, we may end up short-staffed.
 We have also asked that any of our employees feeling unwell stay home, and we ask that any client feeling unwell before an appointment, even if on short notice, please call ahead to cancel and stay home until feeling better.
 Please be aware that this may affect our ability to schedule appointments and procedures.
 We will deal with these potential issues should they arise and apologize in advance for any inconvenience.

 - In addition, the spread of the virus through the country had already created shortages of medical supplies such as sterile gloves and masks.
 These shortages may necessitate the postponement of non-urgent procedures and may limit access to medications.
 Please call ahead of time for any refills needed on medications or supplies to allow us as much time as possible to source things out for you.